xblondel-uf/thumbnail-service/README.md

 $ sudo apt-get install ghostscript
 ```

-_Caveat_: You may need to authorize imagemagick to use ghostscript.
+_Caveat_: You may need to authorize ImageMagick to use Ghostscript.
 If uploading a PDF fails:

-- Open the `/etc/ImageMagick-6/policy.xml`
+- Open the `/etc/ImageMagick-6/policy.xml` file (the path may not be exactly this one).
 - Look for the following line:

 ```